Episulfide: Reactions

+Episulfide polymerize, especially in the presence of Lewis acids.

 Applications

+Epitiostanol, an episulfide-containing drug for the treatment of breast cancer.

-Thiiranes occur very rarely in nature and are of no significance medicinally.
+Thiiranes occur rarely in nature but are found in some pharmaceuticals.

 They are intermediate in the action of sulfur mustards, a family of chemical weapons.

-Very few commercial applications exist, although the polymerization of episulfide has been reported.

-Dithiirane
+Related compounds

-Dithiirane is three membered ring containing two sulfur atoms and one carbon.
+Dithiiranes consist of three-membered ring containing two sulfur atoms and one carbon.
 One example was prepared by oxidation of a 1,3-dithietane.